mytourist/api-documentation/debtors.md

 This API endpoint let you manage your debtors.
 [Parameters](#available-parameters) can be found on the very end of this page.

 ## List all debtors
+Get a list of all your debtors returned in `JSON` format.
 **GET** `https://app.mytourist.cloud/api/v1/debtors`

 ## Retrieve a single debtor
+Get a single Debtor returned in `JSON` format.
 **GET** `https://app.mytourist.cloud/api/v1/debtors/{DEBTOR_ID}`

 ## Create a debtor